-Asset management, distribution and administration fees declined 11% in the quarter ended February 28, 2003 from the comparable period of fiscal 2002.
-The decrease was primarily attributable to lower 12b-1 fees from promoting and distributing mutual funds, reflecting a decrease in individual investors' mutual fund asset levels.
-Fees from Morgan Stanley Choice accounts were also lower reflecting a decrease in the level of client assets due to the difficult conditions that continued to exist in the U.S. equity markets.
+Asset management, distribution and administration fees declined 16% and 14% in the quarter and six month period ended May 31, 2003 from the comparable periods of fiscal 2002.
+The decrease was primarily attributable to lower 12b-1 fees from promoting and distributing mutual funds, reflecting a decrease in individual investors' mutual fund asset levels and a less favorable asset mix that generated lower fees.
+Fees from Morgan Stanley Choice accounts also declined, reflecting a decrease in client assets due to the difficult conditions that continued to exist in the U.S. equity markets.

 Net Interest.
 Interest and dividend revenues and interest expense are a function of the level and mix of total assets and liabilities, including customer margin loans and securities borrowed and securities loaned transactions.
-Net interest revenues decreased 22% in the quarter ended February 28, 2003 from the comparable period of fiscal 2002, primarily due to lower net interest revenues from brokerage services provided to individual customers, including a decrease in customer margin loans, partially offset by a decline in interest expense due to a decrease in the Company's average cost of borrowings.
+Net interest revenues decreased 21% in both the quarter and six month period ended May 31, 2003 from the comparable periods of fiscal 2002, primarily due to lower net interest revenues from brokerage services provided to individual customers, including a decrease in securities borrowed and securities loaned transactions and the level of margin loans, partially offset by a decline in interest expense due to a decrease in the Company's average cost of borrowings.

 Other.
 Other revenues primarily include account fees and other miscellaneous service fees.
-Other revenues decreased 11% in the quarter ended February 28, 2003 as compared with the comparable period of fiscal 2002, primarily due to the inclusion of a gain (of which \$7 million was allocated to the Individual Investor Group segment) related to the Company's sale of an office tower in the fiscal 2002 period, as well as lower revenues from other miscellaneous service fees.
+Other revenues increased 67% and 13% in the quarter and six month period ended May 31, 2003 from the comparable periods of fiscal 2002.
+The increase was primarily due to higher revenues from service and account fees.
+The increase in the six month period was partially offset by the inclusion of a gain (of which \$7 million was allocated to the Individual Investor Group segment) related to the Company's sale of an office tower in the fiscal 2002 period.

 Non-Interest Expenses.
-Non-interest expenses decreased 11% in the quarter ended February 28, 2003 from the comparable period of fiscal 2002.
-The majority of the decrease was attributable to lower compensation and benefits expense, which decreased 8%, principally reflecting lower employment levels and lower incentive-based compensation due to lower levels of revenues and earnings.
-Excluding compensation and benefits expense, non-interest expenses decreased 16%.
-Marketing and business development expense decreased 43% due to lower advertising costs.
-Other expense decreased 20% reflecting lower miscellaneous operating costs.
-Information processing and communication expense decreased 7% due to lower data processing and telecommunication costs.
+Non-interest expenses decreased 10% in both the quarter and six month period ended May 31, 2003 from the comparable periods of fiscal 2002.
+The majority of the decrease was attributable to lower compensation and benefits expense, which decreased 11% and 10% in the quarter and six month period, principally reflecting lower employment levels and lower incentive-based compensation accruals due to lower revenues.
+Excluding compensation and benefits expense, non-interest expenses decreased 8% and 12% in the quarter and six month period.
+Marketing and business development expense decreased 33% and 37% in the quarter and six month period due to lower advertising costs.
+Other expense decreased 12% and 16% in the quarter and six month period reflecting lower miscellaneous operating costs.